-There are risks associated with investing.
+There are risks associated with investing

 The underlying assets of a Fund may rise or fall in value and returns may be negative from time to time.
-Returns are not guaranteed and you may get more or less than the amounts you have contributed when you leave the Plan.
+Returns are not guaranteed and you may get more or less than the amounts you have contributed when you withdraw from the Fund.
 The following sections supplement section 4 of the PDS - "What are the risks of investing?"

-In the PDS, we set out what we believe are the more significant investment risks that apply to investing in the Plan.
+In the PDS, we set out what we believe are the more significant investment risks that apply to investing in a Fund.
 These investment risks are those risks that may cause a Fund's value to move up or down, and which may affect the Fund's risk indicator.
-In this document under "General Investment Risks" we cover those more significant investment risks, as well as examples of other general investment risks, that we believe apply to the Plan.
+In this document under "General Investment Risks" we cover those more significant investment risks, as well as examples of other general investment risks, that we believe apply to the Funds.

-We also highlight a specific risk that is particular to the Plan compared to other schemes or funds that is not reflected in the risk indicator.
-This specific risk is a circumstance which we believe exists or is likely to arise that significantly increases the risk on returns to investors in the Plan ('Members').
-In this document this is set out in a table format under "Other Specific Risks".
+We also highlight a specific risk that is particular to the Funds, compared to other funds, that is not reflected in the risk indicator.
+This specific risk is a circumstance which we believe exists or is likely to arise to significantly increase the risk on returns to investors.
+In this document, this is set out in a table format under "Other Specific Risks".